ekhmoi/what-appears/1_chapters/04-architecture/04-differenatiation-duality-and-nondual-clarity.md

-## Chapter 4 - Differentiation, Duality, and Nondual Clarity
+## Differentiation, Duality, and Nondual Clarity

 We’re almost done with the nerd layer.